heltonx/variaBar/README.md

 # variaBar
-little code project of a bar that decreases its size along the time
+Little code project of a bar that decreases its size along the time

 The user sets the size of the bar and the timer value to descrease the bar